 Ready to create your first landing page, or improve on a landing page you already have?
 Here are some of the most important elements you’ll want to implement to ensure your landing page is moving your business closer to its goals:

 You've brought your targeted traffic to a page where they can take your desired action.
 Don't distract them!
 Limit the number of exits from your landing page so that your visitors are focused on filling out your form.
 A key part of this is to remove the website navigation elements on landing pages.
 This helps put the focus back on the content you're offering.

-See how the landing page below does this -- aside from the HubSpot logo, there are no navigation buttons to confuse or distract visitors.
+See how the landing page below does this — aside from the HubSpot logo, there are no navigation buttons to confuse or distract visitors.

 First and foremost, if you have a valuable offer, your visitors will give up their contact information in exchange for your offer.
-Ask yourself if your offer is compelling to your audience and make sure your landing page demonstrates that value.
+Ask yourself whether your offer is compelling to your audience and make sure your landing page demonstrates that value.

 The longer your landing page and form, the more friction you add to the lead-generation process.
 Keeping your lead form short and straightforward will increase your conversion rate.

 Here's a tip: Put as many contact fields as you can on the same line.
 Shortening the height of your lead-capture form helps you limit the more trivial fields you might be tempted to include, and prevents your landing page visitors from getting spooked by a form that's asking too much of them.
 As shown below, sometimes all you need is a first and last name, followed by an email address.